Trash of the Titans: Production

+Cultural references

+The episode’s title references the 1981 film Clash of the Titans.
+"The Garbage Man" song is a parody of "The Candy Man" from Willy Wonka & the Chocolate Factory.
+During "The Garbage Man", Oscar the Grouch appears.
+The name Sir Loves-a-Lot is a reference to Sir Lancelot.
+When U2 is introduced in the episode their song "Pride (In the Name of Love)" is performed.
+The song is dedicated to Martin Luther King, Jr., who was assassinated in Memphis, TN in 1968 while supporting the Memphis sanitation strike.

-The scene where Ray Patterson is reinstated (to which he enters and exits to the Sanford and Son theme song) was a reference to a moment that occurred during a stand-up show of comedian Redd Foxx (who starred on Sanford and Son).
-During a show in Las Vegas, Redd Foxx came on stage to the Sanford and Son theme song, only to find that there was only a handful of people in the audience.
+The scene where Ray Patterson is reinstated (to which he enters and exits to the Sanford and Son theme song) was a reference to a moment that occurred during a stand-up show of comedian Redd Foxx.
+During a show in Las Vegas, Redd Foxx came on stage to the Sanford and Son theme song, only to find that there were a handful of people in the audience.
 Foxx angrily stated that he wasn't going to perform with such a small audience and walked off stage.
 The house orchestra, puzzled by Foxx's behavior, simply played him off with the Sanford and Son theme song again.
 The same incident was the basis for a joke in "The Two Mrs. Nahasapeemapetilons", where Moe Szyslak walks onto the stage and, without breaking stride, walks off.

 Reception

 In its original broadcast, "Trash of the Titans" finished 16th in ratings for the week of April 20–26, 1998, with a Nielsen rating of 10.5, equivalent to approximately 10.2 million viewing households.
 It was the highest-rated show on the Fox network that week, beating King of the Hill.

 This episode won the Primetime Emmy Award for Outstanding Animated Program at the 50th Primetime Emmy Awards in 1998.
 Jim Reardon won the Annie Award for "Outstanding Individual Achievement for Directing in an Animated Television Production".

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said: "Although not a great episode, this one has a series of high points that keep you amused until the end."
-In a 2006 article in USA Today, "Trash of the Titans" was highlighted among the six best episodes of The Simpsons season nine, along with "The Joy of Sect", "The Last Temptation of Krust", "The Cartridge Family", "Dumbbell Indemnity", and "Das Bus."
+In a 2006 article in USA Today, "Trash of the Titans" was highlighted as one of the six best episodes of The Simpsons season nine, along with "The Joy of Sect", "The Last Temptation of Krust", "The Cartridge Family", "Dumbbell Indemnity", and "Das Bus."